+While the Second World War occurred before the Korean and Vietnam wars, monuments for their veterans had already been built.
+Years before this generation was honored, more recent events had been memorialized.
 How appropriate.
-This generation was raised during the depression, when neighbors personally sacrificed to keep friends from starving.
-Just as that crisis was ending, the men left to fight evil on foreign soil, while the women laced up their boots and worked in this country’s industry.
+You see, this was the generation raised during the depression.
+It was a time when neighbors personally sacrificed to keep friends from starving.
+Just as that crisis was ending, the men left to fight evil on foreign soil, while the women laced up their boots and went to work.
 After the war, they brought America to historical levels of prosperity, while saving the economies of the very people they had just defeated.
-Then they raised a new generation, and lived their lives well, and all the while, stayed quiet about the price they paid to do such great things for our world.
+They raised a new generation and all the while, stayed quiet about the price they had paid in order to accomplish these great achievements.